zdravkov/kendo-docs/getting-started/using-kendo-with/jsp/helpers/grid/overview.md

 ### Accessing an existing Grid instance

-    //Put this after your Kendo Grid for ASP.NET MVC declaration
+    //Put this after your Kendo Grid tag declaration
     <script>
     $(function() {
         // Notice that the name attribute of the grid is used to get its client-side instance